 The answer is simple: the main cities in the country do meet all the requirements we’ve covered in the prior section.

 Leisure opportunities are commonplace in the whole country.
-And were are referring not only to activities that can be carried out inside the city: the possibility to embark on different kind of weekend trips is another chosen experience (like hiking, sailing, etc.)
+And were are referring not only to activities that can be carried out inside the city: the possibility to embark on different kinds of weekend trips is another chosen experience (like hiking, sailing, etc.)

 But there is much more to that.